Ofgem price cap explained

 The “typical household” figure

-Every time the cap is updated, the news reports a headline figure like “energy price cap set at £1,641 per year”.
-This number assumes a “typical” dual-fuel household that uses 2,700 kWh of electricity and 11,500 kWh of gas annually, paying by monthly direct debit.
+Every time the cap is updated, the news reports a headline figure like “energy price cap set at £1,863 per year”.
+This number assumes a “typical” dual-fuel household and monthly Direct Debit.
+The generated figures on this site currently use 2,700 kWh of electricity and 11,500 kWh of gas a year.

 This is the biggest misconception.
 When people say “my bill is higher than the price cap”, they usually mean their bill is higher than the headline figure.
 That doesn’t mean their supplier is overcharging.
-It means they use more than the assumed average.
+It means the bill is being compared with an average-use example rather than the home’s actual kWh use, region and payment method.

 How Octopus relates to the cap